-Global Stocks sweat on U.S. election race, safe-haven bonds gain
+Global stocks sweat on U.S. election race, safe-haven bonds gain

 “As it is not clear, markets are going to overreact to every tiny piece of news,” such as any further talk from Trump or Biden about legal fights.

-Dealers said investors could be thinking a status quo result would lessen political uncertainty and remove the risk a Biden administration would roll back corporate tax cuts.
+Dealers said investors may consider a status quo result would lessen political uncertainty and remove the risk a Biden administration would roll back corporate tax cuts.

-The technology sector saw reason for gains, with NASDAQ futures rising 2.4% NQc1.
-E-Mini futures for the S&P 500 ESc1 dropped 1% after Trump signalled his intention to go to the Supreme Court but clawed higher again in early European dealing.
+The technology sector saw reason for gains, with NASDAQ futures jumping 2.4%.
+E-Mini futures for the S&P 500 dropped 1% after Trump signalled his intention to go to the Supreme Court but had managed to recover to stand 0.2% higher again.

 Andrew Brenner, head of international fixed income at NatAlliance Securities, said the move in techs appeared to be a play on the Senate potentially staying Republican.

-Brenner said that under a Biden win tech stocks were seen faring worse, partly due to Democrats going after the sector in hearings and because a potential rise in capital gains tax would hit tech stocks harder.
+Brenner said that under a Biden win tech stocks were seen faring worse, as Democrats would be expected to tackle the sector in hearings and because a potential rise in capital gains tax would hit tech stocks harder.

-Chinese blue chips .CSI300 rose 0.7%, with markets uncertain how Sino-U.S. relations would develop from here.
+Chinese blue chips rose 0.7%, with markets uncertain how Sino-U.S. relations would develop.

 Some investors hedged against the risk of a contested election or at least a drawn-out process as mail-in ballots were counted.